swift-server/sswg/proposals/0008-swift-prometheus.md

 let myProm = try MetricsSystem.prometheus()
 ```
 This will either return the `PrometheusClient` used with `.bootstrap()` or throw an error if `MetricsSystem` was not bootstrapped with `PrometheusClient`
-*Note: There currently is no support for retrieving `PrometheusClient` when being used with `MultiplexMetricsHandler`*
+*Note: There currently is no support for retrieving a `PrometheusClient` when using `MultiplexMetricsHandler`*

 #### Without swift-metrics